danidiaz/foo-nix-experiment/README.md

 	/nix/store/9s8qjkk5hn9zv5wkn8905wl8ialdqjwi-foo-1.0.0.0-dist
 	/nix/store/fc0giacchzdnhk61i34ha0idpxga3lyy-foo-1.0.0.0-distNewstyle

 Now, try the following: edit `myderivation.nix`, uncomment the `preexistingDist` and `preexistingDistNewstyle` parameters, and make them point to the `dist` and `distNewstyle` generated in the previous `nix-build` invocation.
+Then invoke `nix-build --no-out-link -A all` again.

 What should happen: